-If you earn under £10,000, or even below the personal allowance threshold and have no tax to pay, you have to do a tax return, although there are some exceptions.
-In this guide, you’ll find out which exceptions may mean you don’t have to do a tax return and the steps you need to take if you do have to so that you stay on the right side of HMRC.
+If you’re earning under £10000 when you’re self employed, or even below the personal allowance threshold and have no tax to pay, you have to do a tax return.
+However, there are some exceptions.
+In this guide, you’ll find out which exceptions may mean you don’t have to do a tax return.
+I also talk you through the steps you need to take if you do have to so that you stay on the right side of HMRC.

 Table of contents